 They can teach your business about how well you’re doing at meeting customer needs.
 They can spark ideas about what to do next.
 And they’re a proven source of income.

-Finish this order, get the next order ready to go out.
+Finish this order, get the next one ready to go out.
 That’s the normal order of things.
 After all, some would say, looking after customers for new orders – well, that’s sales and marketing, isn’t it?
 Yes, and no.

 Think about who owns the relationship with customers.
 After working to get an order delivered correctly, customers often feel their greatest bond with the folks in operations who stepped up to do the work and handle their questions.
 Their ties to sales and marketing often drop away once their request is transferred over to the operations people to fulfill.
 Past customers are often more likely to take a call from someone they’ve worked with most recently.